tomascordero/chargebee-php/node/README.md

 The [node.js](http://nodejs.org/) library for integrating with ChargeBee

-This library is applicable for Chargebee API version 1.
-Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-node) branch.
+This library is applicable for Chargebee API version 1. <b>Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-node) branch</b>

 ## Installation